birders-slack/documentation/README.md

 ### How to join

-Currently anyone can join - simply follow the steps at [birders.info](http://www.birders.info).
-This will probably change at some point.
+Anyone can join, and it's free - simply follow the steps at [birders.info](http://www.birders.info).

 ### What to do when you join